Is it safe to take Tylenol® (Acetaminophen) with Advil® (ibuprofen)?

 There are also combination products (like Advil Dual Action) that include both medications in one tablet.
 It contains 250mg of Acetaminophen plus 125mg of Ibuprofen.

-Advil Dual action can be used as 1-2 tablets every 6 hours as needed for pain, it is still required to be taken with food as it does contain Ibuprofen.
+Advil Dual Action can be used as 1-2 tablets every 6 hours as needed for pain, it is still required to be taken with food as it does contain Ibuprofen.

 Important safety tips